RSA 72:38-a: http://www.gencourt.state.nh.us/rsa/html/v/72/72-38-a.htm

 When the owner of a property subject to a tax deferral dies, the heirs, heirs-at-law, assignee or devisee shall have first priority to redeem the estate by paying in full the deferred taxes plus any interest due.
 If the heirs, heirs-at-law, assignees, or devisees do not redeem the property within nine (9) months of the date of death of the property owner, the municipality may commit the accrued amount of the deferral to the collector of taxes with a warrant signed by the assessing officials requiring him or her to collect it.
 The collector of taxes shall have the same rights and remedies in relation thereto as provided in RSA 76:13 and RSA 80.
 Prior to holding a tax sale or executing a priority tax lien under RSA 80:59, the collector shall at least thirty (30) days prior to such tax sale or tax lien execution, send notice by certified or registered mail, to the last known post office address of the current owner, if known, or to the last known address of the deceased taxpayer, and to all mortgagees from whom permission has been sought pursuant to the preceding paragraph of this section.
 Any person with a legal interest in the property may redeem it, either prior to the tax sale or tax lien execution, or subsequently as set forth in RSA 80:32 or RSA 80:69.

 To perfect the lien the assessing officials shall file notice of each tax deferral granted, within thirty (30) days, with the registry of deeds of the county in which the property is indicated to perfect it.

 The completed Form PA-30 along with the income and asset qualification sheet shall be filed by March 1st following the date of notice of tax.
-Example: If you are applying for an exemption from your 2015 property taxes, which are due no earlier than December 1, 2015, then you have until March 1, 2016.
+Example: If you are applying for a deferral from your 2015 property taxes, which are due no earlier than December 1, 2015, then you have until March 1, 2016.